 deeply listening to people

-moments of “enlightment” when I am being bathed in light
+moments of “enlightment” when I am being bathed in the light

-After I wrote these out, I realized that in all them, an underlying sense of comfort is present.
-When I looked up the word “comfort” in a dictionary, here’s what I found:
+After I wrote these experiences on paper, I realized that in all them, an underlying state is present and that is COMFORT.
+When I looked up the word “comfort” in a dictionary, I found this:

 a sense of physical or psychological ease, often characterized as a lack of hardship; a state of physical ease and freedom from pain or constraint.